 - Students will be allowed to charge meals.
-A la Carte items may NOT be purchased by any student until a negative balance is paid in full, even if payment for a la carte items is made with cash. - All charges incurred by students are the responsibility of the parents/guardians. - No change to a student's meal will occur regardless of the unpaid meal debt on his or her meal account. - Parents will be notified using school messenger when their child's meal balance reaches \$3.00 for paid students.
-This notification will occur each Monday. - Messages will go to parents whose child has a negative balance using School Messenger and email twice a week. - Principals will reach out to the parents of a child who has an unpaid meal debt of \$30.00. - Once a student gets to a \$50.00 unpaid meal debt the Food & Nutrition Services Office will send a letter to parents that will include a meal benefit application. - When unpaid meal debt of a student reaches \$75.00 a certified letter will be sent to parents.
-The letter will explain payment options, explain how to set up a payment plan and will include a meal benefit application along with an explanation that when the deficit amount reaches \$100.00, the account will be turned over to a collection agency. - When unpaid meal debt of a student exceeds \$100.00, the Supervisor of Food and Nutrition Services, in consultation with the school principal, may recommend to the Superintendent or his/her designee, that the account be referred to a collection agency.
-This will only occur after consultation with the family and a payment plan is not agreed upon or the family does not respond to numerous attempts for consultation. - If after consultation with the family, it is determined that the family does not have the financial ability to pay, the Food and Nutrition Services Supervisor, in consultation with the Finance Director, is to seek other sources of funding to satisfy the obligation. - Students will not receive an alternate meal, regardless of unpaid meal debt on his or her meal account. - According to SP 47-2016, Food & Nutrition Services funds may not be used to pay unpaid meal debt.
+A la Carte items may NOT be purchased by any student until a negative balance is paid in full, even if payment for a la carte items is made with cash. - All charges incurred by students are the responsibility of the parents/guardians. - No change to a student's meal will occur regardless of the unpaid meal debt on his or her meal account. - Parents will be notified when their child's meal balance reaches \$3.00 or less for paid students.
+This notification will occur each Monday. - Messages will go to parents whose child has a negative balance twice a week. - When unpaid meal debt of a student reaches \$30.00, principals will reach out to the parents of the child. - When unpaid meal debt of a student reaches \$50.00, the Food & Nutrition Services Office will send a letter to the parents /guardians that will include a meal benefit application. - When unpaid meal debt of a student reaches \$75.00 a certified letter will be sent to parents.
+The letter will explain payment options, explain how to set up a payment plan and will include a meal benefit application along with an explanation that when the deficit amount reaches \$100.00, the account may be turned over to a collection agency. - When unpaid meal debt of a student exceeds \$100.00, the Supervisor of Food and Nutrition Services, in consultation with the school principal, may recommend to the Superintendent or his/her designee that the account be referred to a collection agency.
+This will only occur after consultation with the family and a payment plan is not agreed upon or the family does not respond to numerous attempts for consultation. - If after consultation with the family, it is determined that the family does not have the financial ability to pay, the Food and Nutrition Services Supervisor, in consultation with the Finance Director, is to seek other sources of funding to satisfy the obligation. - Students will not receive an alternate meal, regardless of unpaid meal debt on his or her meal account.

+• According to SP 47-2016, Food & Nutrition Services funds may not be used to pay unpaid meal debt.
 Therefore, any amount not paid or recovered from collections will be covered from the general fund at the end of each school year.